himeshsiriwardana/docs-is/en/includes/deploy/security/keystores/configure-keystores.md

 ### Configure TLS keystore

-The TLS keystore is used to manage SSL/TLS connections to {{product_name}}.
+The TLS keystore is used to manage SSL/TLS connections established with {{product_name}}.
 Given below is the default configuration used internally, which points to the default keystore in your product.

 If you need to configure a different keystore for SSL, you may change the values accordingly.